mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 (slug pistol) 0, Deception 1, Sensors 1, Comms 0, Zero-G 2, Vacc
 Suit 1, Athletics 0
 Possessions: None Traits: Ex-pirate, scoundrel
-A bored noble’s son, Kerd was ignored by his sire in favour of gambling dens and politics.
+A bored noble’s son, Kerd was ignored by his sire in favor of gambling dens and politics.
 The young man was recruited by Starovich with the promise of adventure, and Kerd came to consider Starovich to be the father he never had.
 The former noble proved